Thrinaxodon: Ontogeny

 There appear to be nine cranial features that successfully separate Thrinaxodon into four ontogenetic stages.
 The paper denotes that in general, the Thrinaxodon skull increased in size isometrically, except for four regions, one of which being the optic region.
 Much of the data assumes that the length of the sagittal crest increased at a greater rate in relation to the rest of the skull.
 The posterior sagittal crest to appear in an earlier ontogenetic stage than the more anterior crest had, and in conjunction with the dorsal deposition of bone, a unified sagittal crest had developed rather than having a single suture span the entire length of the skull.

 The bone histology of Thrinaxodon indicates that it most likely had very rapid bone growth during juvenile development, and much slower development throughout adulthood, giving rise to the idea that Thrinaxodon reached peak size very early in its life.

+There is strong evidence that juvenile Thrinaxodon were cared for by their parents, as evidenced by fossilised aggregations of adults with multiple juvenile individuals of a similar size, likely indicating these juveniles were the same age and belonged to the same clutch.